keento0809/Portfolio_website/README.md

 ## Approach

 - Optimize React components as much as possible to minimize workloads
-- Styled by styled-components, writing CSS codes by myself and not relying on CSS framework in terms of the design.
+- Styled by styled-components, showcasing my CSS skills and not relying on CSS framework in terms of the design.

 ## Status